raoul-van-rueschen-14-fhb/ahkneemay/README.md

 _(Coming soon)_

 ## Contributing
-Maintain the existing coding style or get rekt.
+Maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
 _(Nothing yet)_